 A survey conducted in 2015 by Harris Poll discovered 68% of women between 25 and 45 typically experience breast discomfort just prior to menstruation.
 This means that this symptom is probably more common than previously thought.

-Fibrocystic breast changes is a common, noncancerous condition of the breast.
-Over half of all women have this condition during some point of their life.
+Fibrocystic breast changes are a common, noncancerous condition of the breast.
+Over half of all women have this condition during some point in their lives.

 While these changes may seem scary, they are really nothing to be concerned about, as they are completely normal.
 This is just one of the hormonal fluctuations happening during menstruation.
 Here are six ways to ease breast pain.